pivot-access-ltd/bma-offline-docs/src/how-to-make-machines-available-5160.md

 <a href="#heading--how-to-define-custom-storage-layouts"><h2 id="heading--how-to-define-custom-storage-layouts">How to define custom storage layouts</h2></a>

 [tabs]
-[tab version="v3.3 Snap,v3.3 Packages,v3.2 Snap,v3.2 Packages,v3.1 Snap,v3.1 Packages"]
+[tab version="v3.4 Snap,v3.4 Packages,v3.3 Snap,v3.3 Packages,v3.2 Snap,v3.2 Packages,v3.1 Snap,v3.1 Packages"]
 MAAS 3.1 allows you to define a custom storage layout for a machine, via a custom commissioning script.
 You must upload a script which conforms to the following rules:

- * it must run after the `40-maas-01-machine-resources` script and before the `50-maas-01-commissioning` one, so it should have a name that starts with anything between `41-` and `49-`.
+- it must run after the `40-maas-01-machine-resources` script and before the `50-maas-01-commissioning` one, so it should have a name that starts with anything between `41-` and `49-`.
 This ensures the script can access the JSON file created by the former which provides info about the machine hardware and network resources.
 In addition, the custom script can directly inspect the machine it's running on to determine how to configure storage.
-* it can read machine hardware/network information from the JSON file at the path specified by `$MAAS_RESOURCES_FILE`
+- it can read machine hardware/network information from the JSON file at the path specified by `$MAAS_RESOURCES_FILE`
-* it must output a JSON file at the path specified by `$MAAS_STORAGE_CONFIG_FILE ` with the desired storage layout
+- it must output a JSON file at the path specified by `$MAAS_STORAGE_CONFIG_FILE` with the desired storage layout
-* names of disks provided in the custom layout must match the ones detected by MAAS and provided in the resources file.
+- names of disks provided in the custom layout must match the ones detected by MAAS and provided in the resources file.

 ### Configuration format